cart icon

 Source: Vanguard calculations.
 Comparison between the median 10-year Vanguard Capital Markets Model (VCMM) projected annualised investment return distributions, with common consumer debt interest rates (Annual Percentage Yield APY).
 Credit card at 22.2% is a hypothetical example and is not meant to reflect a true cost of lending.

-IMPORTANT: The projections and other information generated by the Vanguard Capital Markets Model regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
-Distribution of return outcomes (in GBP) from the VCMM are derived from 10,000 simulations for each modelled asset class.
+IMPORTANT: The projections and other information generated by the Vanguard Capital Markets Model regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results and are not guarantees of future results.
+Distribution of return outcomes (in GBP) from the VCMM are derived from 10,000 simulations for each modelled asset class as at November 2023.

-Having taken care of higher-interest debts, you can decide whether to pay off lower-interest debts or make overpayments on your mortgage.
+Having taken care of higher-interest debts, you can then decide whether to pay off lower-interest debts such as overpayments on your mortgage.
 You may be able to take advantage of tax incentives when investing or achieve a better return than from paying down debt.
 However, some people simply have an aversion to debt and want to pay it off quickly.

 In the next piece in our series, we’ll be looking at how to prepare for the unexpected.